dijitalmunky/pugsqueezers.ca/content/posts/24-the-big-day.md

 -   **4:00pm**
     -   The "unification" ceremony starts.
 The ceremony ("C" on the map above) will be off the veranda at the back of the house.
-Near the end of the ceremony we will have everyone turn and look to top balcony so the photographer can get a shot of everyone.
+Near the end of the ceremony we will have everyone turn and look towards the top balcony so the photographer can get a shot of everyone.
 -   **4:30pm**
     -   Social time begins.
 Please make your way to "The Shed" (with the chair